google/fonts/ProjectChecklist.md

 This means a family named "Family Script" will be confusing because the font will often not contain any support for that script.
 More details in this [discussion](https://github.com/vaishnavimurthy/Akaya-Kannada/issues/1).)

-You may include stylistic of genre names in the family name.
+Do not use non-ASCII alphabet characters in the family name:
-There are already families such as "Family Cursive" or "Family Sans" or "Family Mono," and other scripts also have visual genre names that do not refer to a particular language or set of unicode characters, like "Family Nastaliq" or "Family Kufi" or "Family Naskh" for Arabic genres.
+No dashes, numbers, or diacritics.

 Do not use any company names, including your own.
 Google and other distributors can not redistribute the fonts without appearing to endose a so named company, and in this case will need to rename the fonts

 Do not use anyone else's trademark names.
 Google and other redistributors may not be able to get permission to use the trademark, even if you can

-If you are making a libre version of your prior proprietary font, or designing something in an established genre, add "Libre" or a local equivalent to that well-known name Eg, `Vesper Libre` or `Libre Baskerville` or `David Hofshi`
+If you are making a libre version of your prior proprietary font, or designing something in an established genre, add "Libre" or a local equivalent to that well-known name Eg, `Vesper Libre` or `Libre Baskerville` or `David Hofshi` (Hebrew) or `Something Mukta` (Hindi)

 #### Trademarks